grpc/proposal/A81-xds-authority-rewriting.md

 ### xDS ConfigSelector Changes

-When the xDS ConfigSelector performs routing, if the chosen route has `auto_host_rewrite` set to true, then the ConfigSelector will add a call attribute to indicate that authority rewriting is enabled.
-The call attribute will also indicate whether `append_x_forwarded_host` is enabled.
-This call attribute will be passed to the LB picker using the same mechanism introduced in [A31] to pass the cluster name to the xds_cluster_manager LB policy.
+When the xDS ConfigSelector performs routing, it will need to pass the values of the route's `auto_host_rewrite` and `append_x_forwarded_host` fields to the LB picker.
+This data will be passed using the same mechanism introduced in [A31] to pass the cluster name to the xds_cluster_manager LB policy.
+Note that if the implementation is already passing along all of the information about the selected route as per [A60], then no changes may be needed here.

 ### xds_cluster_impl LB Policy Changes

 The xds_cluster_impl policy will store the value of the `hostname` attribute in the subchannel wrapper when its child policy creates a subchannel.
-In the xds_cluster_impl picker, if the `auto_host_rewrite` call option is enabled and the `hostname` attribute on the subchannel wrapper is non-empty, the picker will set the `:authority` header to the value of the `hostname` attribute.
-If `append_x_forwarded_host` was also enabled, then the original value of the `:authority` header will be added to the `x-forwarded-host` header.
+In the xds_cluster_impl picker, if the `auto_host_rewrite` option is enabled in the route (passed from the ConfigSelector as described above) and the `hostname` attribute on the subchannel wrapper is non-empty, the picker will set the `:authority` header to the value of the `hostname` attribute.
+If `append_x_forwarded_host` was also enabled in the route, then the original value of the `:authority` header will be added to the `x-forwarded-host` header.

 To support this, we will add an API to allow the LB picker to explicitly set the `:authority` header for the RPC.
 Note that the resulting